How to Organize Virtual Consultations

 To clear up what virtual consultations are-these are any initial conversations with a client or patient via video conferencing prior to proceeding with the necessary work.

-- For a home services worker, a virtual consultation can detail the scope of work and talk about the best safety methods to have work done on the home.
+- For a home services worker, a virtual consultation process can detail the scope of work and talk about the best safety methods to have work done on the home.

 The idea is to take an important meeting that would traditionally happen in person and move it to a computer or mobile device where the business owner and client can see each other and discuss operations using a video conferencing app.